icarusfactor/opensim-install/README.md

 You will still see two other files in notifications but we dont need them for now but will be used for a connected GRID instead of the Standalone GRID that we are setting up now.

 This works except for the PHP Send commands as its https not http as my http gets redirected to https and these commands wont fit in a https call.
-Will work on instructions for settings up XMLRPC access locally as it does work as I ran a curl command to shutdown my opensim service on port 9000.
+Will work on instructions for settings up XMLRPC access locally as it does work I ran the curl command to shutdown my opensim service on port 9000.

   ...
 MORE TO COME LATER